-- The loss of a loved one to suicide can hurt on a deeper level and usually because of all the questions left unanswered.
+- The loss of a loved one to suicide can hurt on a deeper level, often because of all the questions left unanswered.

 - This type of loss can leave one feeling overwhelmed with guilt, wondering what they could have done differently and questioning everything they know to be true.

-- First, don’t take on blame for the loss of your loved one; instead, surrender this guilt and practice positive thinking.
+- First, don’t take on blame for the loss of your loved one; instead, surrender your guilt and practice positive thinking.

 - Also, make sure you’re getting the help you need to cope with this loss, whether that’s support from your friends and family or assistance from a mental health professional.